Yasmani Grandal Player Props: White Sox vs. Reds

-Yasmani Grandal -- .200 average over his past 10 games -- will be in action for the Chicago White Sox against the Cincinnati Reds, with Hunter Greene on the hill, on May 5 at 6:40 PM ET.
+On Saturday, Yasmani Grandal (.355 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
+First pitch is at 6:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Twins.
+He racked up two hits (going 2-for-4) in his most recent game against the Reds.

 Yasmani Grandal Game Info & Props vs. the Reds